hereismari/tensorflow-workshop/code_samples/distributed_tensorflow/distributed/README.md

       3. Set model_dir in the TF_CONFIG to a path like: gs://<bucket>/<path_to_dir>/
       4. Make sure the master is allowed to write in the bucket
-         1. Considering that you’ve created the bucket in the same project of your instance you need to stop the instance, change the instance scope to allow full access to all cloud APIs
+         1. Considering that you’ve created the bucket in the same project of your instance, check if the instance has full access to the storage api, in case this is not true you need to stop the instance, change the instance scope to allow full access to all cloud APIs
             (Edit > allow full access to all cloud APIs) and restart it.